johnvanleeuwen/HOL-IntroToWindowsAzureVirtualMachines/HOL.md

 	> **Note:** It will take some minutes to create a new endpoint.

-1. Now, create a new Endpoint in the second VM in order to enable Load Balancing between both VMs.
-To do this, click **Virtual Machines** and then select the second VM you created.
+1. Now, create a new Endpoint in the second Virtual Machine in order to enable Load Balancing between both Virtual Machines.
+To do this, click **Virtual Machines** and then select the second Virtual Machine you created.
 Then, click **Endpoints**.

 1. Click **Add Endpoint**, select **Load Balance Traffic On An Existing Endpoint** option.
-Select the endpoint you created for the first VM from the drop down list and then click the **right arrow** to continue.
+Select the endpoint you created for the first Virtual Machine from the drop down list and then click the **right arrow** to continue.

 	![Load Balance Traffic An Existing Endpoint](images/load-balance-traffic-an-an-existing-endpoint.png?raw=true "Load Balance Traffic An Existing Endpoint")